 – set up the propane

 -set up the barbecue (sounds simple but the trick is to get the propane going to the barbecue and the trailer at the same time so you can still use the stove while you use the barbecue.
 The tool for this job is very strange looking and it took a neighbor about 15 minutes to figure out how to hook this up without causing an explosion and killing us all.
 (I have to admit while he was doing it, I briefly reflected that if we all went together it wouldn’t be nearly as bad as leaving my kids as orphans.)

 -set up the awning (this one is very tricky and not at all logical) but very important to get right otherwise the rain pours down on you

 I am sure there is more but my brain is fried.

 The whole thing took about 5 hours with the help of our very nice neighbors on both sides.
 I was exhausted.
-Thank goodness my mother told my nanny to make us a lasagna for dinner for the first night so all I had to do was put it in the microwave.
+Thank goodness my mother had asked my nanny to make us a lasagna for dinner for the first night so all I had to do was put it in the microwave.
 Then we all went to bed.
 Of course we brought sleeping bags (that’s what you are supposed to sleep in while camping right?)
 Well as soon as I got into my sleeping bag I realized what a horrible mistake I had made.
-I am menopausal and there is not way to survive hot flashes in a sleeping bag.
+I am menopausal and there is no way to survive hot flashes in a sleeping bag.
 Fortunately, the trailer has air conditioning, so once I figured out how to use it and changed my soaking wet PJs, I was quite comfortable.
 Unfortunately, the air conditioner sounds quite like a jackhammer so sleeping was a challenge for us all.